deepak2233/deepak2233/README.md

 [![GitHub followers](https://img.shields.io/github/followers/deepak2233?label=Follow&style=social)](https://github.com/deepak2233/?tab=follow)

 ---
 ## Hi there 👋,
-I'm Deepak Yadav, Currently Pursuing Undergraduate in Computer Science 👨‍💻, Strong in design and integration with intuitive problem-solving skills.
-Proficient in C++ and Python Language.Passionate about implementing and launching new projects.
+I'm Deepak Yadav, Currently Pursuing an Undergraduate in Computer Science, 👨‍💻 and a machine learning and deep learning enthusiast with more than two years of progressive experience in deep learning and machine learning through Projects, Internships, and Course work.
+Working on interdisciplinary research projects has equipped me with experience in dealing with open-ended problems and effectively communicating the results to technical and non-technical audiences.
 Apart from the rigorous course load, I managed several extracurricular activities🏆🎤.
-Having acquired relevant skills and experiences.
-Now I'm exploring my interest in the area of application of Machine Learning and Deep Learning🎯.
+Having acquired relevant skills and experience.
+Currently, I'm working on multimodal machine learning techniques(Computer Vision and NLP).

 ---

 ## 😎 About
-- 👩🏽‍💻I'm actively looking for a Research Internship in Deep Learning domains.
+- 👩🏽‍💻I'm open for a Research colaboration in Machine Learning & Deep Learning domains.
-- 👨🏽‍💻 I’ve done Research Internship in Machine Learning & Deep Learning project under the guidance of [Prof. Sim Jim Yen](http://web.csie.ndhu.edu.tw/sjyen/), [NDHU](https://epage.ndhu.edu.tw/bin/home.php?Lang=EN), Taiwan.
+- 👨🏽‍💻 I’ve completed my Research Internship in Machine Learning & Deep Learning project under the guidance of [Prof. Sim Jim Yen](http://web.csie.ndhu.edu.tw/sjyen/), [NDHU](https://epage.ndhu.edu.tw/bin/home.php?Lang=EN), Taiwan.
 - 👍 Completed my Summer internship at [Verzeo Pvt.
 Ltd](https://verzeo.in/). in Machine Learning Domain.
 - 🎤 Community guy who loves being involved in communities and help students grow.
 - 🌱 I love to meet with new people and Travel.